 "Come on, Imer, let's go get a drink at Fat Willie's Bar."

-”CHAPTER 10

-Natalie’s Scoop

-CHAPTER XXX
+CHAPTER 10

 Mob Retaliation

 Lewis Plans a Murder

 Imer Bisha entered Lewis’s office determined to discuss the recent failures to eliminate the undercover cop, Mackenzie Merrick, and his father, John Merrick.
-Bisha’s attitude was anything but casual.
+Bisha’s attitude was anything but calm.
 His lips pursed, his eyebrows slanting down towards the bridge of his nose, all gave the image of an angry and annoyed man on a mission.

 Lewis Morton lifted his hand from his laptop touchpad.
 He turned to look at his wall decorated with Caribbean photos.
 Lewis stared for a few seconds at the stunning color photograph of Anse de Grande Saline beach on the Island of St. Barthelemy.
 He allowed himself a moment to recall his trip to that beach with two young and beautiful Ukrainian girls who had joined the syndicate’s escort business.
-Lewis harkened back to the heavy surf that day, the sea's turquoise color, and the topless escorts entreating him to join them in the water.
-He shook his head ever so slightly, turned to make eye contact with Imer.
+Lewis harkened back to the heavy surf that day, the sea's turquoise color, and the topless escorts imploring him to join them in the water.
+He shook his head ever so slightly and turned to make eye contact with Imer.

 “Lewis, are you listening to me?”

 “Yes.
-Just needed a moment to clear my head.
+I just needed a moment to clear my head.
 Go on.”

 “We set up a hit to eliminate that undercover cop Mackenzie Merrick and his partner, Officer Williams.
 Yilka took care of the black cop, but Merrick somehow survived.

-“We then attempted, in reprisal, to kill Merrick’s father and sister a few weeks later.
+“In reprisal, we attempted to kill Merrick’s father and sister a few weeks later.
 Once again, this op failed.
-Four of our people are in prison, including my brother, thanks to this Merrick familya dozen people, including my brother, are in prison.
+Thanks to this Merrick family, a dozen people, including my brother, are in prison.
 What the hell is it about these people?
 Are they cats with nine lives?”

 “Ease up.
 We are both college-educated.
 Let’s think this through.
-A woman who knows oshow to fight interrupted our operations.
+A woman who knows how to fight interrupted our operations.
 Somehow, she has managed to learn of our plans.”

 “Is she somebody from a rival gang?”